HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 > **Key Information:** An example of an auxiliary station is one sending one-way transmissions between a remote repeater receiver and the main repeater transmitter. {{< link id="T1D07" >}}

 **Auxiliary stations** can automatically retransmit signals as part of a local network of amateur stations.
-Part 97 defines an auxiliary station as:
-> An amateur station, other than in a message forwarding system, that is transmitting communications point-to-point within a system of cooperating amateur stations.

 **Space stations** (satellites and other space-based amateur radio stations) can automatically retransmit signals from Earth stations.